 The following policies were devised to deliver the objectives listed above by guiding and influencing new development proposals and the decisions made about new development through the planning application process.
-Where appropriate, policies will be validated against the proposed Landscape Character Assessment (LCA).

-The policy framework is set nationally by the National Planning Policy Framework (NPPF) and locally by Telford & Wrekin Council's planning policy guidance - in this case the adopted Telford & Wrekin Local Plan 2011-2031.
+The policy framework is set nationally by the National Planning Policy Framework (NPPF) and locally by Telford & Wrekin Council's development plan - in this case the adopted Telford & Wrekin Local Plan 2011-2031.
 Policies in a Neighbourhood Plan must align with the framework both nationally and locally and not conflict with or undermine it (NPPF paragraph 29).